Civil Engineering is the first and the most ancient branch of Engineering to have flourished even before Anno Domini or the first century.

 Water Resources Engineers

 Water Resource Engineers are civil engineers who are in charge of developing equipment and systems for water resource management facilities.
-They are responsible for the design, management and maintenance of these systems.
+They are responsible for the design, construction management, and maintenance of these systems.
 Water resources engineers also create systems for pumping out water from the flooded areas to evaluate storm drainage and flooding.
 They usually work in close association with the government bodies to help plan for appropriate water use, supply and treatment.

 Average Salary – Rs 365,316